Code-Institute-Submissions/pawoods-project4/README.md

 I used [coolors](https://coolors.co/) to design my colour palette, I wanted to keep the majority of the site light in colour to give a clean and simple look while using some darker accent colours for the text, footer, menu and buttons.
 This was the palette I settled on as it gave a good contrast between the light and dark colours while not being visually overwhelming for the user.

 ➕➕➕➕➕Coolors image➕➕➕➕➕

 ##### Fonts
 I used [Google Fonts](https://fonts.google.com/) for the fonts on the site, choosing to user one font for the logo and page/section headers and another for the majority of the text on the site.
-Using sample text for the site, I settled on ➕➕➕➕➕
+Using sample text for the site, I settled on Nunito for the main site text and smaller headers and PT Serif for the Site logo and larger headers:

+➕➕➕➕➕Fonts Image➕➕➕➕➕

 ##### Icons
 I used [Font Awesome](https://fontawesome.com/) for all the icons on the site, using them to draw the attention of the user either to a navigation or CTA element or to important areas of information, brand labels, payment information etc.

 ➕➕➕➕➕Icon Images➕➕➕➕➕
 ## Features

+Before developing the project, i made a list of the features i wanted to include and ordered them from most to least essential for the design brief, below are the features split into current and future sections:

 ### Current Features

-➕➕➕➕➕
+- Home page with information about the site/store
+- Nav menu element to compile all relevant links for the user
+- Ability to search products by keywords, or filter by brands, categories and sub categories
+- Product page with ability to sort and filter products
+- Product details page showing more in depth information on the products
+- Ability to select quantity pf product and add to basket
+- Basket view with option to update quantity and remove products, return to products or go to checkout
+- Checkout page with order summary and form to complete shipping and payment details
+- Order confirmation page with order details and a link to continue shopping
+- Profile page with ability to view and update details, view order history and wish list products
+- Update posts which could include new offers, ranges or store information
+- Ability to add and remove products to with list for signed in users
+- Admin option to add, update and remove products from the store with relevant form page
+- Admin option to add, update and remove update posts from the store with relevant form page

 ### Future Features